skuzzle/spring-boot-wiremock/README.md

 * Improve JavaDoc
 * Improve configuration consistency checks
 * Allow `@HttpStub` on test class itself (instead of only on test method)
+* Allow to set _status message_ on mock response
+* Allow to configure WireMock _scenarios_ for stateful request matching using annotations

 ### Version 0.0.3
 * Renamed `SimpleStub` to `HttpStub` and split into multiple annotations